deriv-com/flutter-deriv-packages/packages/deriv_expandable_bottom_sheet/README.md

 - `onDismiss`: a `VoidCallback` that is called on the expandable bottom sheet dismiss.

 ## Example App
-Here's an example app demonstrating the usage of the `DerivExpandableBottomSheet` package:
+Here's an example app demonstrating the usage of the `ExpandableBottomSheet` package:
 ```
 /// This imports the required packages.
 import 'package:deriv_expandable_bottom_sheet/deriv_expandable_bottom_sheet.dart';